MarkoDimitrov05/SoftUni/README.md

-# SoftUni - Programming Basic
+# SoftUni - Programming Basic with JavaScript
 basic coding skils
+if,if-else
+for
+while